aanderse/LdapRecord.com/source/docs/index.md

 you must take on to understand how LDAP works.

 LdapRecord sweats the small stuff so you can get up and running as fast as possible.

+---

+If you require support or assistance getting set up, consider becoming a [sponsor](https://github.com/sponsors/stevebauman) to receive issue priority so you get up and running as fast as possible.